Diabolocom-Research/HISI-interface/docs/INTEGRATION_GUIDE.md

 ## Architecture Overview

-The ASR Interface uses a modular architecture based on the legacy whisper-streaming system:
+The HISI Interface uses a modular architecture based on the legacy whisper-streaming system:

 ### Core Components